Quadratically enriched binomial coefficients over a finite field: Abstract

 \section{Abstract}

 We compute an analogue of Pascal's triangle enriched in bilinear forms over a finite field.
-This gives an arithmetically meaningful count of the ways to choose $j$ embeddings into an algebraic closure from an \'etale extension of degree $n$.
+This gives an arithmetically meaningful count of the ways to choose $j$ ring homomorphisms into an algebraic closure from an \'etale extension of degree $n$.
 We also compute a quadratic twist.
-These (twisted) enriched binomial coefficients are defined in joint work of Brugall\'e and the second-named author, building on work of Garibaldi, Merkurjev, and Serre.
+These (twisted) enriched binomial coefficients are defined in joint work of Brugall\'e and the second-named author, building on work of Serre.
 Such binomial coefficients support curve counting results over non-algebraically closed fields, using $\mathbb{A}^1$-homotopy theory.